Frequently Asked Questions

 How do I get my home tested?

 RTL offers environmental testing for molds and mycotoxins.
 This can be done by an Environmental Inspector or directly by the homeowner by obtaining kits from RealTime Labs.
-The mold testing is called ERMI (Environmental Relative Moldiness Index), and determines the type and number of mold spores in a sample taken from the building.
+The mold testing is called EMMA (Environmental Mold and Mycotoxin Assessment) and determines the presence of mold in a sample taken from the building.
 The mycotoxin testing is done using this same sample, and the test is virtually identical to that used to test clinical samples.

 I need to prove to my landlord (or employer) that the mold in my apartment (office) is causing my illness.
 How can I link my positive urine mycotoxin test to my apartment (office)?

-Submit 3 samples from different locations in the house and perform both mold (ERMI) and Mycotoxin testing.
-Ideally, the tests show the presence of the same mycotoxins as detected in your urine, and the presence of spores from organisms that produce those mycotoxins.
+Submit 3 samples from different locations in the house and perform the EMMA test.
+Ideally, the tests show the presence of the same mycotoxins as detected in your urine, and the presence of organisms that produce those mycotoxins.
 The presence in the environment of the same mycotoxins is most critical.
 For many reasons (e.g., see question below on Stachybotrys), sometimes the mycotoxin producing fungal spores are not detected.

 How do I get my things tested (clothes, car, couch, carpet, bed)?